 About the only thing Ed Fiqueroa couldn’t do in a Yankee uniform was win in the postseason.
 He started seven games in October and didn’t get the win in any of them.
 I’m hoping Fiqueroa’s postseason failures do not rub off on another Yankee who shares Ed’s October fourteenth birthday.
 That would be this current New York skipper.
-This former Yankee second baseman was also born on this same date.
+This former Yankee second baseman and this former New York outfielder were also born on this same date.

 Tim Raines, Lou Piniella, Hector Lopez, Bob Cerv, Irv Noren, the great Yankee teams of the past had well-known fourth outfielders who usually could have started for most other big league teams of their era.
 Back in the days of the great Yankee Murderer’s Row teams of the roaring twenties, it was Ben Paschal who filled that role for New York.